evoluteur/evolutility-ui-react/README.md

-# React-Evolutility
+# Evolutility-UI-React

-React-Evolutility provides a set of React Views to display and interact with objects of different data structures.
+Evolutility-UI-React provides a set of React Views to display and interact with objects of different data structures.
 These views work together to provide full web apps.

-With React-Evolutility you can quickly make a web application UI by configuring views with metadata instead of hand-coding Javascript, CSS, and HTML.
+With Evolutility-UI-React you can quickly make a web application UI by configuring views with metadata instead of hand-coding Javascript, CSS, and HTML.

-React-Evolutility works hand-in-hand with [Evolutility-Server](https://github.com/evoluteur/evolutility-server) which provides a matching RESTful API based on the same metadata.
+Evolutility-UI-React works hand-in-hand with [Evolutility-Server](https://github.com/evoluteur/evolutility-server) which provides a matching REST endpoints based on the same metadata.

 This project is a **work in progress**.
 I'm still learning React.